-Young people are still dreaming of college, life after graduation and their career paths but they fear what’s beyond the comfort of their teenage years.
+Young people are still dreaming of college, life after graduation, and their career paths, but they fear what’s beyond the comfort of their teenage years.
 Adulting is hard, and they know it.
 If you can recall being a teenager yourself, allay their fears with some parental words of wisdom.

 8. Lost Identity

 Teenagers are generally in a hurry to grow up.
 On the cusp of adulthood, they tend to struggle with finding themselves during this formative time.
-From what we know about the teenage brain, teens lose their pre-adolescent self, so they’re in desperate need of a new identity.
-How many of us knew exactly who we were at 15?)
+From what we know about the teenage brain, when teens lose their pre-adolescent self they’re in desperate need of a new identity.
+(How many of us knew exactly who we were at 15?)